 The Knowledge Exchange for Sustainability Education (KESE) group continues to be an important vehicle for leadership of ESD across UWE.
 In 2018-19 activity focused on Responsible Futures reaccreditation, a seminar series structured around SDG themes, SDG mapping and staff engagement.
 The group held their first ever away day which was used to plan team publications.
 KESE Departmental Reps are important communicators between the university and departments on ESD matters.
 Many departments have developed small ESD groups to discuss ESD within programme teams.
 In addition, work with technical staff has grown, helping to bridge the gap between sustainable operations and teaching and learning.
-Most departmental reps.
+Most departments have seen excellent levels of ESD activity this year as a direct result of the actions of KESE departmental reps.
 A personal approach to engaging colleagues by the reps has been effective in ensuring development of the number of colleagues with good understanding of the SDGs and the potential for them to inform teaching and learning activity.

 Members of the Knowledge Exchange for Sustainability Education at their away day, June 2019.
-6